mpaland/avl_array/readme.md

 **avl_array** is a templated C++ (STL map like) container class that stores key-value data organzied as AVL-tree in a **fixed size** array.

+For an embedded project I needed a high-performance key-value store in static memory with the fastest key retrieval time I could get.
+Normally a `std::map` container with a static custom allocator is taken, but `std::map` pulls a lot of unwanted stuff and dependencies into the project while its performance is rather average.
-Motivation of this container is to insert, update, delete and find random key-value elements in *static allocated* memory with highest performance and in a minimum of time.
+That being said, motivation of this container is to insert, update, delete and find random key-value elements in *static allocated* memory with highest performance and in a minimum of time.
 It might also be the base class for an associative array container.

 ## Highligths and design goals
 - `std::map` like templated container class with increment iterator support
 - Ultra fast, maximum performance, minimum footprint and **no dependencies** (compared to `std::map`)
-- Static allocated memory
+- Static allocated memory (as template parameter)
 - NO recursive calls
 - Small memory overhead (arround 5 byte per node in slow-mode)
 - VERY clean and stable C++ code, LINT and L4 warning free, automotive ready